 Figure 13.
-Leading global beef exporters, 2017
+Leading global beef exporters, 2017 Source: IHS Maritime & Trade-Global Trade Atlas®/Local Customs data

 For more information regarding opportunities for UK beef trade, see the AHDB report, Meat and Dairy - Our Prospects in the global marketplace

 The UK exported an average of over 156,000 tonnes of beef and other bovine products per year between 2013 and 2017, equating to an average value of £456 million.
 Over this period, exports to the EU accounted for an average of 82% of all exports.
 Generally, exports still remain well below imports levels, which is an enduring effect of the BSE-related ban that was lifted in 2006.